sh1l0n/pyfloats/README.md

 ## PyFloat Lib

-Python Library for doings sums, subs, multiplications and divisions without losing precission
+Python Library for doing math operations with floats without lossing precission

 ## How to use